Elizabeth Kitson: Life

 Elizabeth Cornwallis was born in 1546 or 1547.
 Her parents were Thomas Cornwallis and Anne Jerningham.
 Her brothers were the diplomat Sir Charles Cornwallis and the politician Sir William Cornwallis and she had three sisters.
 Elizabeth received the training necessary to be the household manager of a rich family.

 She married Sir Thomas Kitson (1540–1603) who was the heir of Sir Thomas Kitson.
 He had just lost his first wife of only a year.
 Elizabeth had a dowry of £600 and she took on the management of the family seat of Hengrave Hall.

 Lady Elizabeth and her husband were keen on music and employed resident musicians Edward Johnson and twenty years his junior the madrigalist John Wilbye.
 In addition they created collections of instruments and sheet music.
 Wilbye would publish 64 pieces of music which are extant whilst she was his patron.
 She played the lute.

 Philip Gawdy wrote that she was ill in 1593 and when she recovered danced all night in token of thanksgiving.
 In October 1605 she told Gawdy that his nephew had made the acquaintance of an unsuitable woman, Mistress Havers.

-She established two charitable gifts and these charities are still running in 2020.
+She established two charitable gifts and these charities are still running as of 2020.
 The first in 1625 was for £30 each year to create houses for the poor and the following year she gave another £4 per year to provide clothing for the poor.